 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-It is common for people to switch birth control pills if they are experiencing side effects or want to reduce specific menstrual symptoms.
-But what methods are best when switching birth control pills?
+Some people may choose to switch birth control pills if they experience side effects or to reduce certain menstrual symptoms.
+There are various ways to switch effectively.

 This article explains three ways of switching birth control pills.
 It also discusses what to consider when switching pill brands or changing between the combined pill and minipill.